saylesss88/nix-blog/content/blog/nix_modules_explained.md

 }
 ```

 - If I set this option to true the bat configuration is dropped in place.
+If
-If it's not set to true, it won't put the bat configuration in the system.
-Same as with options defined in modules within the Nixpkgs repository.
+  it's not set to true, it won't put the bat configuration in the system.
+Same
+  as with options defined in modules within the Nixpkgs repository.

-- If I had set the default to `true`, it would automatically enable the module without requiring an explicit `custom.batModule.enable = true;` call in my `home.nix`.
+- If I had set the default to `true`, it would automatically enable the module
+  without requiring an explicit `custom.batModule.enable = true;` call in my
+  `home.nix`.

-### Module Composition
+#### Module Composition

-- NixOS achieves its full system configuration by combining the configurations defined in various modules.
-This composition is primarily handled through the `imports` mechanism.
+- NixOS achieves its full system configuration by combining the configurations
+  defined in various modules.
+This composition is primarily handled through the
+  `imports` mechanism.

-- `imports`: This is a standard option within a NixOS or Home Manager configuration (often found in your configuration.nix or home.nix).
-It takes a list of paths to other Nix modules.
-When you include a module in the imports list, the options and configurations defined in that module become part of your overall system configuration.
+- `imports`: This is a standard option within a NixOS or Home Manager
+  configuration (often found in your configuration.nix or home.nix).
+It takes
+  a list of paths to other Nix modules.
+When you include a module in the imports
+  list, the options and configurations defined in that module become part of
+  your overall system configuration.

-- You declaratively state the desired state of your system by setting options across various modules.
-The NixOS build system then evaluates and merges these option settings.
-The culmination of this process, which includes building the entire system closure, is represented by the derivation built by `config.system.build.toplevel`.
+- You declaratively state the desired state of your system by setting options

-<<<<<<< HEAD
+  across various modules.
+The NixOS build system then evaluates and merges these
+  option settings.
+The culmination of this process, which includes building the
+  entire system closure, is represented by the derivation built by
+  `config.system.build.toplevel`.

-### NixOS Modules and Dependency Locking with npins
+#### NixOS Modules and Dependency Locking with npins

 This is the file structure: